 Enhancement of Blood-Glucose Lowering Effect

-Substances that may enhance the blood-glucose lowering effect and increase susceptibility to hypoglycaemia include sulphonamide antibiotics (e.g. co-trimoxazole)4.
+Substances that may enhance the blood-glucose lowering effect and increase susceptibility to hypoglycaemia include sulphonamide antibiotics (e.g. co-trimoxazole)5, 6.

 Reduction of Blood-Glucose Lowering Effect

-Corticosteroids can reduce the blood-glucose-lowering effect of insulin4.
-Clinically important hyperglycaemia has been seen5.
-Monitor blood glucose concentrations closely when corticosteroids are given to patients with diabetes5.
+Corticosteroids can reduce the blood-glucose-lowering effect of insulin5.
+Clinically important hyperglycaemia has been seen7.
+Monitor blood glucose concentrations closely when corticosteroids are given to patients with diabetes7.

-Octreotide may increase or decrease insulin requirements4 but most patients with type 1 diabetes are likely to require a reduction in insulin dose6.
+Somatostatin analogues (octreotide and possibly lanreotide) may increase or decrease insulin requirements4, 5, 6, 7, but most patients with type 1 diabetes are likely to require a reduction in insulin dose, with some studies suggesting a potential reduction of 50% in patients taking concomitant octreotide6, 7.
+Monitor CBG when somatostatin analogues are given to patients with diabetes7.

 Continuous subcutaneous (s/c) insulin infusion (CSII)

 This is a continuous s/c infusion of insulin (usually in the form of a rapid-acting insulin or soluble insulin), delivered by a programmable pump.
-It is designed to mimic physiological insulin delivery over 24 hours with basal and bolus insulin infusions of rapid-acting insulin analogue7.
-They are currently used by 10-15% of the people with diabetes (mainly type 1)2.
+It is designed to mimic physiological insulin delivery over 24 hours with basal and bolus insulin infusions of rapid-acting insulin analogue8.
+They are currently used by approximately 15% of people with type 1 diabetes1.

 Safe Prescribing of Insulin